landerqi/gallery-by-react/README.md

 ```
 turn on a dev serve, then you can see the project in browser.

-*More operate please see file named `package.json` in the root directory*
+*More operate please see file named `package.json` in the root directory.*